Key Research Organization(s): University of British Columbia - BRIMM

 Project Update Webinar: Initial Results from Carbon Mineralization Potential for BC Project – November 2020

 Geoscience BC hosted a webinar on November 3, 2020 to discuss initial results from this minerals research project assessing the potential for rocks in British Columbia to capture and store the greenhouse gas carbon dioxide (CO2).
-A final report and public data for the project are expected to be published in early 2021.

 The Need